konveyor/enhancements/enhancements/dismiss-issues/README.md

 #### Story 3

-As an architect, I would like to be able to export the dismissed rules to be used with a local run of kantra.
+As an architect, I would like to be able to export the dismissed incidents to be used with a local run of Kantra.

 #### Story 4